Therapy for Depression — Glasgow

 Severe Depression

 Severe depression can affect every part of daily life.
 Getting out of bed, making choices, or even having any hope may feel overwhelming.
-Therapy provides continuous, kind support throughout this time, which may help you feel less alone as you progress towards safety and stability.

 Persistent Depressive Disorder (PDD)

 PDD, also known as low-grade depression, involves a long-term low mood that can last for years.
 A lot of individuals describe it as “just how I am,” even though it quietly shapes relationships, confidence, and choices.
-Therapy helps bring awareness to these long-standing patterns and gently challenges them.

 Depressive Disorders & Mood Disorders